northbridge-sys/en-lsl-framework/README.md

 🛑 FATAL ERROR: The script will send this message and stop.
 ```

-or, if you enable TRACE logging, you'll not only get additional relevant logs, but a header that shows the exact time, the first 4 digits of the object's UUID (handy for distinguishing between objects with the same name), the current memory usage, and the name of the script logging the message:
+or, if you change the runtime loglevel to TRACE, you'll not only get additional relevant logs, but a header that shows the exact time, the first 4 digits of the object's UUID (handy for distinguishing between objects with the same name), the current memory usage, and the name of the script logging the message:

 ```
 🔽 [12:11:24.81] (13a1 17%) New Script